gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/README.md

 In addition we demonstrate how Kuwaiba could be used to store a network inventory which documents all of the equipment on multiple sites and the topology of relationships between this equipment and the transmission services.

-We also show hoe the Kuwaiba model can be used to populate OpenNMS and provide an end to end design and provisioning solution for broadcast networks.
+We also show how the Kuwaiba model can be used to populate OpenNMS and provide an end to end design and provisioning solution for broadcast networks.

 ## A Typical Broadcast Site